Book Review – ONE DAY by David Nicholls

 Nicholls forces us to fall in love with his lead characters, Emma Morley and Dexter Mayhew, as we check in with them each year on the anniversary of their first liaison.
 How can one not feel a connection to these characters when they think the same things we have all thought?
 How can one not feel empathy for these hapless individuals when we have all made similar mistakes in our own lives?

 These characters feel so alive to the reader and are so genuine and endearing because Nicholls displays a real understanding of the difference between what people say and what they mean.
-The banter between Emma and Dexter is exquisite and often laugh out loud funny – wit and sarcasm at its very best.
+The banter between Emma and Dexter is exquisite and often laugh-out-loud funny – wit and sarcasm at its very best.

 “No, stay a bit longer.
 We’ll get another bottle.”